XcooBee/test-bee-simple/README.md

     "bee_params": {
         "favoriteColor": "green",
         "age": 27
+    },
+    "flightprocessing": {
+        "imagebee": {
+            "color":"green"
+        },
+        "crunchbee": {
+            "color": "yellow"
         }
     }
+}
 ```

 ### --out <output-dir-path>
 The output directory in which all the files (WIP files and output files) will be written, it must exists as the utility
 won't create it.
+The default is the current directory of program.

 ### --size [s|m|l]
-This switch, among other things, determines the time the bee got available to do it's work before it is shutdown
+This switch, among other things, determines the time the bee got available to do it's work before it is shutdown.
+The default is `m`

+## Bee Life Cylce

+Invokation, processing, destruction

+## Services
+Each bee when invoked will be passed a collection of services and a colleciton of data to conduct its operations.